amitsaha/echorand.me/content/posts/golang-templates.md

 # Accessing a map object

 Complete example [here](https://play.golang.org/p/4kz3Ji_56s9).
-You will see that by default `range .` iterates over the map's values, rather than keys (opposite of what we see in the Golang language).
+You will see that by default `range .` iterates over the map's values, rather than keys (opposite of what we see in the Go language).

 # Explore